qiao-wei/docker_remote/README.md

 docker images
 ```

-If the prompt command not find in work directory, you can type
+If prompt "command not find" in work directory, you can type
 ```shell script
 ./docker
 ```